University Policies and Procedures

 Auditing a Course

-Students who wish to take a course for their own interest or development but not for credit may register to audit most courses.
-Auditors usually are not required to complete normal class requirements.
+Students who wish to take a course for their own interest or development, or to refresh knowledge or skills, and not earn credit may register to audit most courses.
+Auditors usually are not required to complete normal class requirements and will follow the plan set by the course instructor.
 No grades will be issued to students who have registered as auditors.
 An AU will be entered on the transcript for the audited course.
-Students wishing to change a graded course to audit must complete the transaction with the registrar’s office before the end of the appropriate course add period (see Registration form).
+Students wishing to change a graded course to audit must complete the transaction with the registrar’s office before the end of the appropriate course add period (see the academic calendar).
 Forms are available on the registrar’s office website.

 For an undergraduate student, if an audit course causes an overload or if a course is taken for audit during winterim or summer, one-half of the regular tuition will be charged.
 Exceptions are skill, studio, and professional courses for which full tuition will be charged.

 For a graduate student, full fees and half tuition are charged for auditing a class, with some exceptions determined by the offering department.
-Permission of the instructor is required for all course audits.
-A status of audit must be clearly indicated on the course registration form for accurate processing.
 Auditing is not permitted in MBA, CAGS, or doctoral-level courses.

 Credits Attempted